 THE PUBLIC’S ROLE IN MARKET MONITORING

 Members of the public, whether or not they are program participants, are an important additional set of eyes on the market.
-If you believe you have information concerning suspected unlawful activity or attempts to commit unlawful activity directed toward the Cap-and-Trade Program, the markets for compliance instruments, or related markets, ARB encourages you to contact the Cap-and-Trade Hotline at (916) 322-2037 and be directed to the program monitoring group.
+If you believe you have information concerning suspected unlawful activity or attempts to commit unlawful activity directed toward the Cap-and-Trade Program, the markets for compliance instruments, or related markets, ARB encourages you to contact the Cap-and-Trade Program and be directed to the program monitoring group.